WallStreetMojo

 Full Form of CRR – Cash Reserve Ratio

 The full form of CRR is the Cash Reserve Ratio.
-CRR refers to the share of the total deposit of the commercial banks which they have to keep with the central bank in form of liquid cash and it acts as a tool that is used by the central bank in order to control the liquidity in the banking system.
+CRR refers to the share of the total deposit by the commercial banks which they have to keep with the central bank in the form of liquid cash, and it acts as a tool used by the central bank to control liquidity in the banking system.

 Objectives